-John is a member of Mayer Brown’s Partnership Board and also a firm-wide co-lead of the Litigation & Dispute Resolution practice.
-He previously served as the Los Angeles office practice leader for the litigation practice and firm-wide co-lead of the Consumer Litigation & Class Actions practice.
+John is a member of Mayer Brown’s Partnership Board.
+He previously served as firm-wide co-lead of the the Litigation & Dispute Resolution and Consumer Litigation & Class Actions practices.
 He received a Martindale-Hubbell peer review rating of AV-Preeminent in 2013 and was also named in the 2010 and 2011 editions of The Best Lawyers in America.® In 2009, he was named one of the “Top 20 California Lawyers Under 40” by the Daily Journal.
 John joined the firm in 1995.

 - In re Volkswagen.
 Defended VW in dozens of California federal and state putative class actions alleging that the company improperly installed emissions-defeat devices on some of its diesel cars.

 - Robins v.
 Spokeo, Inc. (US District Court for the Central District of California).
 Representing Spokeo in a putative nationwide class action under the Fair Credit Report Act.
 After obtaining dismissal from the trial court and the Ninth Circuit reversing, the case headed to the US Supreme Court (see above).
 Ultimately, the Court ruled for Spokeo, holding that plaintiffs must allege real and particularized injuries to satisfy Article III.
 Since then, John has handled numerous cases raising “Spokeo issues.”